iwantmyhatback/network-snitch/README.md

 1. If desired, then run the `change_snitch_port.sh` script and pass into it the desired snitch port

 ### Pre Setup
 1. Create a jump server (public facing intermediate).
-This script set was designed with raspberry pi's on a local network for proof-of-concept and has been modifiedfor use with an AWS (Amazon Web Services) EC2.
+This script set was designed with raspberry pi's on a local network for proof-of-concept and has been modified for use with an AWS (Amazon Web Services) EC2.
 When deploying the EC2 the setup requires a Linux image, (tested with Ubuntu and Debian), and make sure to set an additional incoming rule for:
 - Type: Custom TCP
 - Protocol: TCP
 - Port range: <Desired Port>